Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool

-For Microsoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online, you can download this certificate file from the server.
-In the Microsoft Dynamics CRM web application click or tap Settings > Customizations, and then click or tap Developer Resources.
+For Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises), you can download this certificate file from the server.
+In the Microsoft Dynamics CRM web application click Settings > Customizations, and then click Developer Resources.
 Download and save the certificate file using the link provided below Microsoft Azure Service Bus Issuer Certificate.

 The name of the issuer.
 This name must be the same name that was used to configure Microsoft Dynamics CRM for Microsoft Azure integration.
 You can obtain the issuer name from the Developer Resources webpage mentioned in the previous description.

-For more information, see Configure Microsoft Azure integration with Microsoft Dynamics CRM.
+For more information, see Configure Azure integration with Microsoft Dynamics CRM.

-Click or tap Configure ACS.
+Click Configure ACS.
 A log of the configuration process is displayed in the output area of the form.

-Click or tap Save & Verify Authentication in the Service Endpoint Registration dialog box.
+Click Save & Verify Authentication in the Service Endpoint Registration dialog box.
 After the verification is finished you can close the dialog boxes.